-Therefore, remember to wear a Coast-Guard approved PFD when you paddleboard in the ocean.
-It will not only help you when you fall in the water, but it will also make your SUPing legal outside of swimming, bathing areas.
+Therefore, remember to wear a Coast-Guard-approved PFD when you paddleboard in the ocean.
+It will not only help you when you fall in the water, but it will also make your SUPing legal outside of swimming and bathing areas.

 Moreover, a safety leash will go a long way to keep you connected with your board.
 This way, your SUP board won’t float away from you with the currents.

-Plus, with a SUP leash, you can pull the board to you instead of swimming to it.
+Plus, with a SUP leash, you can pull the board to you instead of swimming.

 While a PFD and SUP leash is essential for paddle boarding safety, you can also bring a SUP anchor and an emergency whistle as add-ons.
 It will offer you peace of mind when you SUP in rough waters.

 read Next – Houmagic Inflatable Stand Up Paddle Board

 A Few Tips & Tricks To Maneuver Your Paddle Board on the Wave Face